1985 BMW K100

 It was a total deal of a bike if you ignored the fact it had a kink for self imolation.

 The K100 being designed by former BMW F1 Turbo program engineers has a reputation for being an exceptionally overbuilt machine, capable of hundreds of thousands of miles.
 A simple electrical fire should be nothing more than an inconveinence in it’s long term health.
-I set out to build this as a OEM+, trimmed back, everyday bike for myself.
-It was an exceptionally rational decision to purchase and pursue a second custom bike project well in the middle of the CB750 build.
+I set out to build this as a OEM+, trimmed back - everyday bike.

 A medley of early 80’s superbike, brutal minimalism, blended with a general utility for enthusiasm.